syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfImageEditor/ImageFilter.md

 ---
 layout: post
 title: ImageFilter in Syncfusion SfImageEditor control in Xamarin.iOS
-description: This section describes how to apply ImageFilter support in SfImageEditor control for Xamarin.iOS platform
+description: This section describes how to apply for ImageFilter support in SfImageEditor control for Xamarin.iOS platform
 platform: Xamarin.iOS
 control: SfImageEditor
 documentation: ug